lorforlinux/docs.beagleboard.io/boards/pocketbeagle-2/03-design-and-specifications.rst

 ================

 The BQ21040 is a highly integrated Li-Ion and Li-Polymer linear battery charger device targeted at space-limited portable applications.
-The device operates from either a USB port or AC adapter and supports high input voltage.
+The device operates from USB ``VBUS`` or cape header pin ``VIN`` voltage input.
 It features a high-accuracy voltage regulation, programmable charge current, and thermal regulation.
 The BQ21040 is designed to charge single-cell Li-Ion and Li-Polymer batteries and includes a power path management feature to power the system while charging the battery.

 Key Features:
-- Input voltage range: 4.5V to 28V
+- Input voltage range: 4.5V minimum
 - Programmable charge current up to 800mA
 - High-accuracy voltage regulation
 - Thermal regulation and protection